dyno-might/dyno-might.github.io/_posts/2022-07-28-happiness.md

 Whatever the case, could this explain why people chase after vague goals rather than trying to build concrete lives they'll enjoy living?
 No, because regardless of if hedonic adaptation *is* true, most people don't *think* it's true [(Kahneman, 2000)](https://www.anderson.ucla.edu/faculty/keith.chen/negot.%20papers/Kahneman_ExperiencedUtility00.pdf).
 And even if people *did* think hedonic adaptation was complete, then why bother with big goals?

 *Aside*: When I looked at the details of the studies for the interventions that are supposed to increase happiness (gratitude practice, etc.) the evidence was more flimsy than I realized.
 Someone should give this a skeptical look.
+(Update: [I did it](/gratitude).)

 ## Possibility: It's the <strike>small</strike> big things